Looking to save money? Find out about the top tax deductions for your small business.

-- The Internal Revenue Service (IRS) taxes businesses on their net income, which is calculated by subtracting your business expenses from gross income.
-Business expenses are often tax deductible, but it's important to note that some are not.
+- The Internal Revenue Service taxes businesses on their net income, which is calculated by subtracting your business expenses from gross income.
+Business expenses are often tax-deductible, but some are not.

-- Some of the most common tax-deductible business expenses are for home office and startup costs, with deductions also available for vehicles driven for business and various other business-related costs.
+- Some of the most common tax-deductible business expenses are for home office and startup costs, with deductions also available for vehicles driven for business.